IHTSDO/snowstorm-lite/readme.md

   --form version-uri="http://snomed.info/sct/900000000000207008/version/20230131" \
   http://localhost:8085/fhir-admin/load-package
 ```
-Snowstorm Lite is ready for use.
+Then Snowstorm Lite will be ready for use!
 The FHIR interface is here: http://localhost:8085/fhir.

 _It is also possible to [deploy as a Java application, without Docker](running-with-java.md)._